xtophd/OCP4-Workshop/documentation/04-Hello-World.md

 This exercise will step through everything needed to bring a "Hello, World!" program online in our Openshift Container Platform. restaurants

+There are 4 fundamental steps to deploying an application in the Openshift Container Platform:
+1. **oc login** - sign-on with proper credentials
+2. **oc new project** - create a project
+3. **oc new-app** - create an application
+4. **oc expose** - expose the service

 ## 4.1 Sign-on as admin

 In the Unit "Users and Roles", you created an admin user which we will utilize for this exercise.
-If you did not perfrom this, hop to that section to right now and complete that task before moving on.
+If you did not perfrom this, hop to that section right now and complete that task before moving on.

 Connect to the master and sign-in as user *admin*.